edwinacunav/hiddenchest/README.md

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.

-The exception is boost, which is weird in that it still hasn't managed to pull off pkg-config support (seriously?).
-If you installed boost in a non-standard prefix, you will need to pass its include path via BOOST_I and library path via BOOST_L, either as direct arguments to qmake (qmake BOOST_I="/usr/include" ...) or via environment variables.
-You can specify a library suffix (eg. "-mt") via BOOST_LIB_SUFFIX if needed.
+Concerning Boost, please read the Boost section of this guide.

 ### CMake

-You can compile it with CMake by running my custom shell script do.sh on your terminal by typing the following in the project's root directory:
+You can compile it with CMake by running my custom bash script compile.sh on your terminal by typing the following in the project's root directory:

 ./compile.sh

-You might need to use chmod +x do.sh first to make it an executable script.
+You might need to use chmod +x compile.sh first to make it an executable script.

 It will create a build directory where it will run CMake and later execute make to compile the HiddenChest binary.
 If succeeded it will move the binary executable file to the root directory for you.

 Take in consideration that you need Ancurio's SDL_sound fork installed on your system.
-Your OS package manager, i.e. pacman or apt-get, might offer you to install a default version of SDL_sound.
+Your OS package manager, i.e. pacman or apt-get or yum, might offer you to install a default version of SDL_sound.
 DO NOT INSTALL IT!
 Both HiddenChest and mkxp will fail for sure if you do not follow my advice!

 Search for `set(MRIVERSION` in the CMakeLists.txt file to set a different version of Ruby.
 Default version is 2.6 now.